104 Ecommerce Terms Retailers Need To Know

 Common attribution models include the first-click model and the last-click model—wherein the sales credit goes to either the first place the customer clicked or the last place the customer clicked, depending on the model used.

 There are also fractional allocation models, where multiple touchpoints each receive a percentage of credit for the sale.
 This type of model helps you determine the most effective ways to advertise to your target consumer.

 Attrition rate is the same as “churn rate” and refers to the rate at which your business loses customers.

 An autoresponder is a service you can set up to automatically send a response to a person or group of people.
 You can create autoresponders to send messages in response to any customer action, such as subscribing to a newsletter, requesting information about a product or service, signing up for a lead magnet, or making a purchase.

 Many autoresponders are set up through an email service such as Constant Contact or Mailchimp.
-Autoresponders are growing in popularity in other platforms as well.
-For example, you can set up autoresponders for short message service (SMS) platforms, such as texting and Facebook Messenger.
+Autoresponders are growing in popularity on other platforms as well.
+For example, you can set up autoresponders for short message service (SMS) platforms such as texting and Facebook Messenger.

 A backlink is when another website links back to one of your posts on their website.
-Backlinks are important because when you have credible sites linking back to your site, Google views that as a positive sign.
-Large numbers of high-quality backlinks are correlated with higher page rankings on Google.
+Backlinks are important because when you have credible sites linking back to your site, it improves your standing with search engines.
+Large numbers of high-quality backlinks are correlated with higher page rankings on Google, in particular.

 In ecommerce terms, black-hat practices are those that are considered to be underhanded, spammy, exploitative, or flat-out illegal.
-Conversely, white-hat marketing are practices that are deemed acceptable.
+Conversely, white-hat marketing practices are deemed acceptable.